6 tips for trick-or-treating with your dog

 - Keep your dog on public walking paths and sidewalks.
 Stay off of neighbors’ walkways and porches.
 Again, just because you love your dog like you love your children, doesn’t mean that everyone else loves your dog as much.
 In fact, people may have landscaping or yards that are not dog friendly, or they may even have another dog that isn’t friendly toward other four-legged visitors near their home.

 - Scoop the poop!
 Again, this seems obvious, but is worth a mention.
+You should always pick up after your dog.
 Bring everything that your dog may need on an extended walk.
 This includes treats for training, a bowl and a bottle of water and lots of poop bags.

 - Set up a quiet room or have a crate prepared for your dog if the excitement gets to be too much.
 Some dogs are fine for the first few visitors, but then get burned out if there are too many people at once.
 Keep stress levels low by giving your dog a quiet place to rest if the night starts to get too busy.